blund/alan/README.md

 there will be inserted two right steps between each symbols.
 We will come back to this.

 The final field is the name of the **next** configuration to execute.

+## Wait, is that all?
+Yes!
+If you want to write your own Alan configurations, please refer to the example files included.
+If you are very intrigued by this, I can warmly reccomend the book that inspired this project, _Annotated Turing_, for further reading.